Principal Investigator

 Director of UConn Health MS Center

-Dr. Imitola is a Board certified Neurologist with specialty in MS/Neuroimmunology focusing in highly active and progressive MS. He established the Comprehensive MS program and is the Director of the MS Center at UConn Health.
-He completed fellowships in Multiple Sclerosis/Neuroimmunology, and Stem Cell Biology at Harvard Medical School, trained at the Center for Neurologic Diseases, Brigham and Women's Hospital, under Dr. Samia J. Khoury, MD, Co-director of the Partners MS Center, in collaboration with the labs of Evan Y. Snyder and Chris Walsh.
-He studied neural stem cells in the context of inflammation and MS and was Instructor in Neurology at HMS and Affiliated faculty of the Harvard Stem Cell Institute (HSCI) until 2008.
-He trained in clinical neurology and Multiple sclerosis at Temple University and Jefferson Hospitals.
-Prior to joining UConn Health, Dr. Imitola was the founder/director of the Progressive MS Clinic, the Scarlet and Gray Multiple Sclerosis community and education symposium at The Ohio State University Wexner Medical Center in Columbus, Ohio.
-Dr. Imitola is a member and Fellow of the American Academy of Neurology, American Neurological Association and the current Vice-Chair of the education committee of the International Society for Stem Cell Research (ISSCR).
-He has multiple accolades, one notable is the recognition of his mentorship of medical students, undergraduates, residents, fellows and junior faculty.
-He was awarded the 2023 UConn student nominated graduate faculty career mentor of the year.
+Dr. Imitola is a Board certified Neurologist with specialization in MS/Neuroimmunology focusing on progressive MS and rare neuroimmune disorders.
+He completed fellowships in MS/Neuroimmunology, and Stem Cell Biology at Harvard Medical School, trained at the Center for Neurologic Diseases, Brigham and Women's Hospital in collaboration with the Chris Walsh lab.
+He studied Neural stem cells and oligodendrocyte progenitors in models of MS. He was Instructor in Neurology and Affiliated faculty of the Harvard Stem Cell Institute (HSCI) and HMS until 2008.
+He trained in clinical neurology and Multiple sclerosis at Temple and Jefferson Hospitals in Philadelphia.
+Prior to establishing the Comprehensive MS program at UConn Health Dr. Imitola was the founder of the Progressive MS Clinic, the Scarlet and Gray Multiple Sclerosis community and education symposium at The Ohio State University in Columbus, Ohio.
+He is a Fellow of the American Academy of Neurology, American Neurological Association and the current Vice-Chair of the education committee of the International Society for Stem Cell Research (ISSCR).
+He has multiple accolades among them, he was awarded the 2023 UConn student nominated graduate faculty career mentor of the year.
 Learn more.

 Current Scholars